 The influencer marketing in China is changing because now new players are taking part in this new trend.
 You can call them KOL(Key Opinion Leader) or bloggers, they are the new biggest influencers in China.
 The performance of KOLs is closely related to their engagement with their followers.
 They are able to influence a lot of customers decisions just through their articles, the post, videos or comments about a brand or products.

 Social media has become essential in the Chinese lifestyle.
 Consumers use these platforms to find and share information and opinions about products and services.

-For businesses with presence in China, include social media platforms in their marketing strategies is an effective way to engage with consumers.
+For businesses with a presence in China, including social media platforms in their marketing strategies is an effective way to engage with consumers.
 Social networks are also useful to develop consumer research, launch products, and manage crises.

 Little Red Book’: An E-commerce Shopping App for Foreign Products

 “little red book” is a social e-commerce shopping app based in Shanghai, with aim target Chinese women aged between 18 and 35-year-old.
 This platform helps users discover and buy luxury products from overseas, share shopping tips and swap fashion ideas.
 With more than 15 million active users and sales of 700 million RMB to the end of September, the app has considerably gained the attention of shoppers and investors both in China and abroad.

 The site has good partnerships with many U.S., Japanese and Korean brands, including Japanese skincare company SK-II, designers Vivienne Westwood and Anna Sui, and nutrition company GNC.
 Moreover, RED also has mini guidebooks for shopping in the U.S., France and other fashion Shop.